-Most women have been known to confuse these signs with pregnancy signs.
+Some women have been known to confuse these signs with pregnancy signs.
 This is understandable, given that some of these symptoms are also the ones you need to look out for with pregnancy.
 For example, breast tenderness and bloating.

 Is Weight Gain During Ovulation Normal?

 As you near ovulation, you may start to notice a few changes about yourself.
 Your appetite could be increasing, or you may see you have fuller breasts and bloating.
 Other people also report weight gain.

 As we all know, weight is one of the most sensitive topics among women.
 Almost three-quarters of women globally are dissatisfied with their weight, so some take drastic measures to shed pounds.

 Any slight weight gain may have them searching in tabloid pages on the cause of the weight gain.
 This is what happens when they report extra pounds during ovulation.
 The majority of them want to know if weight gain during ovulation is normal.